apache/dubbo-rpc-jsonrpc/README.md

          <url-pattern>/*</url-pattern>
 </servlet-mapping>
 ```
-Notification, if you use a servlet to send requests:
+Be careful if you are using a servlet to send requests:

 The protocol port ```<dubbo:protocol port="8080" />``` must be the same as the port of the servlet container.
 The protocol context path ```<dubbo:protocol contextpath="foo" />``` must be the same as the servlet application context path.